wp-plugins/wp-spamshield/readme.txt

 * Upgraded the `.htaccess` file in the `data` directory (that protects the log file) to be compatible with changes in Apache 2.4.
 * Modified the log file creation process so that WordFence (and any other security plugins that compare plugin files against the WordPress repository) will no longer give the following warning: "Modified plugin file: wp-content/plugins/wp-spamshield/data/temp-comments-log.txt" when **Blocked Comment Logging Mode** is turned on.
 This file is supposed to change, since it's the log file.
 * Removed inline CSS from the three registration fields that WP-SpamShield adds, in order to make it easier for users to configure the look and feel of the registration page.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.8.9 =
 *released 04/19/15*

 * Made various minor code improvements.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.8.8 =
 *released 04/13/15*

 * Fixed a bug in one of the comment spam filters.
 Previously, if WordPress Discussion settings have "Comment author must fill out name and e-mail" unchecked, and a user submitted a comment where the author name and author URL were both blank, it would incorrectly be blocked.
 (The comments would go through if there was a URL.)
 This is fixed in this version.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.8.7 =
 *released 04/08/15*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.8.6 =
 *released 04/04/15*

 * Fixed a minor bug in the new custom widget.
-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.8.5 =
 *released 04/02/15*

-* Updated the spam filters.
+* Updated the anti-spam filters.

 = 1.8.4 =
 *released 03/30/15*